- Alerting condition: Entire budget would be exhausted

 To streamline the usage of Replay and SLI Analyzer, we’ve raised the limits of allowed historical data import jobs to 2 per organization.
 Also, with the improved Job Status widget, you can track usage and available Replay and SLI Analyzer slots.
 Moreover, we've included additional details on the Job Status widget.
 You can now check:

 - Statuses of import jobs

-To simplify navigating your SLOs, we’ve introduced quality-of-life improvements to the SLO Grid View.
-You can now observe the number of displayed SLOs and Services and expand or collapse the Services list below.
+To simplify navigating your SLOs, we’ve introduced quality-of-life improvements to the SLO grid view.
+You can now observe the number of displayed SLOs and services and expand or collapse the service list below.

 You can now reset the width of your SLO tree navigation panel to its original size by double-clicking on its border.

 improved Alert policy list

 You can search the alert policy list by Name, Project, Severity, and Labels.
 The list will be paginated to improve performance if you have more than 50 alert policies.